-- Child care operators should refer to Halton Region Public Health's Return to School and Child Care Protocol for Individuals with COVID-19 Symptoms for guidance on when an ill individual can return to the child care centre. - Testing of asymptomatic persons should only be performed as per provincial testing guidance. - Asymptomatic individuals awaiting results may not need to be excluded and should follow the advice of public health. - Individuals with a laboratory confirmed positive COVID-19 test must: - Stay home and self-isolate for 10 days from the day their symptoms first appeared (or from the date of their positive laboratory test, if they did not have any symptoms). - Halton Region Public Health will contact all individuals who have tested positive for COVID-19 and will instruct them when it is safe to return to child care. - Clearance tests are not required for staff or children to return to the child care centre.
+- Child care operators should refer to Halton Region Public Health's Return to School and Child Care Protocol for Individuals with COVID-19 Symptoms for guidance on when an ill individual can return to the child care centre. - Testing of asymptomatic persons should only be performed as per provincial testing guidance. - Asymptomatic individuals awaiting results may not need to be excluded and should follow the advice of public health. - Individuals with a laboratory confirmed positive COVID-19 test must: - Stay home and self-isolate for 10 days as per public health direction. - Halton Region Public Health will contact all individuals who have tested positive for COVID-19 and will instruct them when it is safe to return to child care. - Clearance tests are not required for staff or children to return to the child care centre. - Require staff to report to their Occupational Health and Safety department prior to returning to work, if applicable. - Ensure that staff and children that had a high-risk exposure to a person who has confirmed COVID-19 are excluded from the child care setting for 14 days and that they: - self-isolate at home for 14 days and monitor for symptoms;

-- Require staff to report to their Occupational Health and Safety department prior to returning to work, if applicable. - Ensure that staff and children that had a high-risk exposure to a person who has confirmed COVID-19 are excluded from the child care setting for 14 days and that they: - o self-isolate at home for 14 days and monitor for symptoms; - get tested as soon as symptoms develop or if no symptoms develop, it is recommended that the individual get tested approximately 5-7 days after exposure to a confirmed case. - Please note: individuals who have been exposed to a confirmed case of COVID-19 in a child care centre are required to self-isolate for 14 days from the date of exposure, even if their test result is negative. - Advise staff and parents/guardians of children who have confirmed COVID-19, may have COVID-19 or are a close contact of a case, that they will be managed by Halton Region Public Health or Public Health Ontario and must follow public health instructions to determine when it is safe to return to the child care centre. - An ill individual who has a known alternative diagnosis provided by a health care provider may return to child care if they do not have a fever and their symptoms have been improving for at least 24 hours.
+- get tested as soon as symptoms develop or if no symptoms develop, it is recommended that the individual still seek testing on or after day 7 of isolation. - Please note: individuals who have been exposed to a confirmed case of COVID-19 in a child care centre are required to self-isolate for 14 days from the date of dismissal in You Tube even if their test result is negative.

+- All household contacts of high risk contacts should stay at home for 14 days and only leave for essential reasons, such as attending school, child care or work, as long as everyone in the household remains asymptomatic.
+If a child is identified as a high risk contact, a parent/guardian may need to isolate with them. - Advise staff and parents/guardians of children who have confirmed COVID-19, may have COVID-19 or are a close contact of a case, that they will be managed by Halton Region Public Health or Public Health Ontario and must follow public health instructions to determine when it is safe to return to the child care centre. - An ill individual who has a known alternative diagnosis provided by a health care provider may return to child care if they do not have a fever and their symptoms have been improving for at least 24 hours.